 Partners and collaboration (including CASE)

 Dr Unwin has 30+ years experience of research on pterosaurs, holds extended datasets on pterosaur skeletal anatomy, and palaeoichnology and has access to key specimens that will be studied during this project.
-Prof Purnell has expertise in analysis of 3D surface datasets in the context of vertebrate ecology and function.
+Prof Purnell has extensive experience of research and management of palaeontological projects.
 Dr Falkingham has worked on fossil footprints for over a decade, using computational techniques including simulation (FEA, DEM, MBD) and digitization (laser scanning, photogrammetry) to study locomotion and footprint formation.
-Dr Butler has published widely on fossil reptiles, including pterosaurs, and has extensive experience in the application of quantitative approaches to analysis of palaeontological data.
+Prof Butler has published widely on fossil reptiles, including pterosaurs, and has extensive experience in the application of quantitative approaches to analysis of palaeontological data.
 Dr Breithaupt has pioneered the development of photogrammetric ichnology, including its application to pterosaur tracks.